Let’s start with a scene absent the benefits of asynchronous communication:

 When team members document and share updates proactively in team channels or project management tools, managers spend less time checking in on the details of the work.
 Managers know how projects or tasks are progressing via async channels, which frees up time for managers to foster connections, remove blocks, provide support, and address emotional or mental states of team members.
 Reducing micromanagement is as significant, yet often overlooked benefit of asynchronous communication.

 Differences among team members, ranging from cultural backgrounds, comfort with language, neurodiversity impacting processing and sensory issues, or preferences like introversion can all directly affect an individual’s ability to perform well in a synchronous context.
 Shifting to async can offer more time, flexibility, and space for individuals to think through and communicate their thoughts.

-Some team members may struggle with access to quality internet due to sharing bandwidth with family members or roommates, or due to a rural location.
+Additionally, some team members may struggle with access to quality internet due to sharing bandwidth with family members or roommates, or due to a rural location.
 Internet access disparity especially impacts people of color and lower-income communities.
-Async work minimizes the need for higher bandwidth, and instead relies on lower bandwidth tasks, which increase inclusion.
+A foundational benefit of asynchronous communication is how async work minimizes the need for higher bandwidth, and instead relies on lower bandwidth tasks, which increase inclusion.

 Shifting work to asynchronous processes saves time and increases productivity, thereby saving your company money.
 Our Workplaceless team can help you calculate just how much your organization will save by switching to and integrating asynchronous communication practices.

 Professionals understand they need to work asynchronously, but don’t know how, and don’t know how to get others to embrace it.